Sick of looking for plus size wetsuits for women?

 This website is part of a Spanish group of websites offering everything you might ever need for any sort of water activity.

 The diving site offers a decent range of wetsuits in a broad range of sizes including plus sized women’s wetsuits.
 The women’s SEAC wetsuit goes up to 2XL (about a size 18/20) while the men’s range goes up to 4XL (26/28) in many styles.
 Expect to pay around $145 for a suit, plus shipping.
+Remember you CAN buy a men’s suit and cut down the legs, if you need to.

 The Banana Bite range is actually made by TWF, one of the country’s biggest suppliers of wetsuits.
 While standard TWF sizing only goes to a 16/18, the Banana Bite range is available in up to a size 26.
-There are short and long versions available and the quality is pretty decent.
+There are shortie and long versions available and the quality is pretty decent.
 I bought a size 18/20 and it was a pretty tight squeeze on my chest, so I feel like these are sized on the smaller side.

-There are a few plus size wetsuits for women on Amazon, but it’s important to know what you’re looking for and CHECK sizing for each specific brand.
+There are a few plus size wetsuits for women on Amazon, but it’s important to know what you’re looking for and CHECK the sizing chart for each specific brand.
 In some brands an XXL might be a size 14, or it might be a 20.
 You need to do your research:

 Cressi – This wetsuit brand has a reputation for making wetsuits that are good for women with bigger chest measurements.
 The Cressi Playa range is available in sizes up to a 3XL, or size 7 in wetsuit numbers.
 What does this mean?
 Well, a 3XL should fit someone up to around 18 stones, with a 45-inch chest.
 Find one here.